Fort Zumwalt West High School

 Public high school in O'Fallon, Missouri, U.S.

 Fort Zumwalt West High School, the third high school established in the Fort Zumwalt School District, is located in O'Fallon, Missouri.
 First opened for the 1998–1999 school year, the school now has an approximate enrollment of 2,000 students with an average daily attendance rate of nearly 94%.

 Academics

 The school's ACT scores averaged 22.1 in 2016, with 98.6% of graduates taking the test due to the statewide free ACT test.
 The graduation rate remains around 91%, with 42% attending four year college/university, and 32% attending two year college/university.
 The dropout rate is 1.9%, as opposed to 4.0% at the state level.

 With approximately 118 teachers, around 83% have a master's degree or higher, and 100% have regular teaching certificates.
 They average 9.3 years of teaching experience.
 There is an average of 17 students per classroom.

-The school offers numerous Pre-AP and AP courses such as Calculus, Physics, Chemistry, Government, World and US History, Biology, Literature and Composition and many more.
+The school offers numerous Pre-AP and AP courses such as Calculus, Physics, Chemistry, Government, World History, US History, Biology, Literature and Composition, and many more.
 The 2023 class has four National Merit Scholars.